-The proposed P363/4 combined solution will require Parties applying to register a BM Unit to demonstrate that their proposed BM Unit's configuration is either one of the configurations in BSC Section K 3.1.4 OR that it meets the criteria in BSC Section K3.1.2.
+The P364 solution will require Parties applying to register a BM Unit to demonstrate that their proposed BM Unit's configuration is either one of the configurations in BSC Section K 3.1.4 OR that it meets the criteria in BSC Section K3.1.2.
 This will widen the number of Standard BM Unit configurations that by allowing applicants two options for their Plant and Apparatus to be registered as a Standard BM Unit.
-Further detail of how known and anticipated configurations will be affected is in Appendix 2.